samerickson/samerickson.github.io/content/blog/2024-06-09-powershell-startup-time.md

 }
 ```

-When I tried it I got an error indicating that `ngen.exe` could not be found.
-I did some digging and discovered that this is automatically installed with Visual Studio.
-So I opened Visual Studio and got a Developer PowerShell then ran the script.
+When I tried this, I got an error saying `ngen.exe` was not found.
+It turns out `ngen.exe` is included with Visual Studio.
+So I launched a _Developer PowerShell_ from Visual Studio and ran the script there.

-After doing this the start up time of pwsh (with `-nologo`) was significantly improved.
+After doing this, PowerShell startup (especially with `-nologo`) became noticeably faster.